 Ekotechnika's Customer Service operations offer not only regular maintenance of agricultural machinery but also repairs in the event of technical defects as well as the replacement of wear parts.
-Due to the typically long distances in Russia, a lot of work takes place directly at the customer's site.
+Due to the typically long distances in Russia, much service work takes place directly at the customer's site.
 Similar to its spare parts operations, the Ekotechnika Group is also expanding the activities of its Customer Service segment.
-For instance, the company has introduced strategies and service activities for John Deere and JCB machines, such as engine overhauls as well as remote maintenance and diagnostics.
+For instance, it has continued to offer engine overhauls and remote maintenance diagnostics to its clients.

 Smart Farming is the Group's latest business segment.
-Meanwhile, this division comprises nine employees who are exclusively responsible for the further development of the Smart Farming business.
-It will make the company fit for the digitization of agriculture and help it leverage the opportunities arising in this market.
+Meanwhile, this division comprises ten employees who are exclusively responsible for the further development of the Smart Farming business.
+It will make the company fit for the digitalization of agriculture and help it leverage the opportunities arising in this market.
 State-of-the-art technologies such as N-sensors, drones, yield maps, satellites and soil scanners allow the soil to be analyzed in detail.
 The data obtained this way makes it possible to adapt both the sowing and the fertilization to the specific type of soil, which helps save resources and cut costs.
 In the future, the focus will also increasingly be on offering services in the field of smart farming, rather than selling smart farming products.